KevinetPeng/HealthTracker2.0/README.md

 ![](src/HealthTrackerSource/Images/Preview.png)

 # From the Author
-This was a fun project that helped me learn JavaFX and MVC UI design principles.
+This was a fun project that I used as a hands on way to Java, OOP, and MVC design principles.